-Recent work on impedance standards has extended its operation to AC and provided traceability for "a set of capacitance standards with decade nominal values from 10 nF to 10 pF with a relative uncertainty of only 1.2 $\times 10^{-8}$ (k = 2)" [3].
+Recent work on impedance standards has extended the operation of quantum Hall resistance standards to AC and provided traceability for "a set of capacitance standards with decade nominal values from 10 nF to 10 pF with a relative uncertainty of only $1.2 \times 10^{-8}$ (k = 2)" [3], albeit only at a single frequency point.
 Potential for significant improvement in the "established state of the art" for impedance metrology has been shown in the iMERA-Plus project T4 J03 JOSY.
 [4].
 The properties of the quantum derived voltage sources were combined into an intrinsically referenced measuring method that does not require calibration and allows removal of all fixed or variable transformers in the impedance bridge.
 In addition, the following significant results were also achieved in this proof-of-principle experiment: an uncertainty of a the few parts in $10^{8}$ level was extended to lower frequencies, there was no need for recalibration at each frequency or signal level, the bridge could be operated in an almost completely automated manner and the low uncertainties are in principle not restricted to particular ratios.